vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 The `spring.ai.chat.client` metric shows the number of operations triggered using the chat client.

-📌 **Example:** Accessing chat client metrics:
+📌 **Example:** Accessing chat client metrics: [http://localhost:8080/actuator/metrics/spring.ai.chat.client](http://localhost:8080/actuator/metrics/spring.ai.chat.client)

-1. Navigate to the metrics endpoint.
-2. Enter `spring.ai.chat.client`.

 This metric shows the number of times you contacted the LLM using the chat client (e.g., using the `prompt` method) and the total time consumed.
 Dividing the total time by the count gives the average time per chat operation.